panoply/syncify/readme.md

 </summary>
 <p>

 The `metafields` option refers to a directory within your project which can contain global JSON metafield files.
-Syncify supports metafield sync capabilities using a simple **directory** > **file** based approach, where sub-directory names represent a metafield a `namespace` value.
-JSON file names contained within represent a metafield `key` and their contents the value.
+Syncify supports metafield sync capabilities using a simple **directory** > **file** based approach.
+Sub-directory names in this location represent a metafield `namespace` value.
+JSON file names contained within the sub-directory represent a metafield `key` value.
+JSON contents represent metafield value.

 <table>
   <thead>